sanjaykhadka/100-Days-of-Learning-Swift/introduction/complex-data-types.md

 ```

 #### Iterate through an array
 We can use loops to iterate through an entire array values.
-For further information regarding loop, go to [loops](https://github.com/sanjaykhadka/learn-swift-coding/blob/master).

 Lets use ```for-in``` loop to play with our cart.

 ```swift
 for item in cart {